Can You Relate to Any One

 - I’m in a straight relationship but I think my partner is gay, bisexual, or lesbian.

-- Sexual dysfunction – erectile difficulties, delayed or premature ejaculation, and painful intercourse (vaginismus).
+- Sexual difficulty includes erectile dysfunction, delayed ejaculation, premature ejaculation, orgasm difficulties, and painful intercourse (vaginismus).

 - Negotiating an open or polyamorous relationship and helping you decide if it’s right for you.

-- Sexless relationships – getting to the bottom of the issue.
+- Sexless relationships – getting to the bottom of what's going on.

 - Couples who fight about sex – the type of sex and frequency.

-- Mismatched libidos – when one partner wants sex more than the other.
+- Mismatched libidos – the sexual issue where one partner wants sex more than the other.

-- Couples who are in the kink community or want to understand their partner’s kinks or fetishes.
+- Couples who are in the kink community or want to understand their partner’s kinky sexual acts or fetishes.

 - High-risk behaviours such as exposing a partner to the risk of sexually transmitted infections (STIs), including HIV.

-- Couples where one partner is dealing with confusion about their sexual orientation or sexual identity.
+- Couples where one partner has concerns about their sexual orientation or sexual identity.

-Through our couple sex therapy services you can have:
+The good news is sex therapy works!
+Through my couple sex therapy services you can have:

 - Renewed sexual closeness, intimacy, and vitality in your relationship.